FIOpwK/AWSMachineLearning/README.md

 - *Generative AI* : enables computers to learn the underlying pattern of a given problem and use this knowledge to generate new content from input (such as images, music, and text).

 - *AR-CNN*: the autoregressive convolutional neural network generative technique uses a U-Net architecture.
+Makes iterative changes over time to create new data.

 *Agent* : the piece of software you are training is called an agent.
 It makes decisions in an environment to reach a goal